astrobytes-edu/astr596-modeling-universe/06-the-learnable-universe/module-1-statistical-inference/01-bayesian-statistics-inference/01-mod5-the-fundamental-problem.md

 This is why astronomy progresses through successive refinements of our belief framework.
 Hipparcos satellite measurements updated our beliefs about stellar distances.
 Gaia refined them further.
 Each generation doesn't start from scratch—it inherits the accumulated wisdom (and biases) of previous generations.
 This inherited knowledge shapes what we look for and how we interpret what we find.

-:::{admonition} 📚 The More You Know: Newton and the Birth of Mathematical Physics
+::::{admonition} 📚 The More You Know: Newton and the Birth of Mathematical Physics
 :class: note

-**The First True Scientific Model**
+**The First True Scientific Model:**

 While humans have recognized patterns since antiquity (Babylonian astronomy tracked planetary positions, Greek geometry described shapes), Isaac Newton created the first complete **mathematical model of physical reality** in 1687 with the *Principia Mathematica*.